ThomasMartineau/tfstream_pre_alpha/README.md

 $A_i(t)$ is estimated using the root-mean-square operator and applied on a rolling window or epoch. `epoch_view` takes in two arguments: $R$, which defines the stride between windows; $n$, which extends the epoch length $L$ by specifying the number of strides which overlap between epochs such that $L=R(n+1)$ ($n=0$ means there is not overlap).
 Standard `numpy` operations can then be directly applied to the array.

 The code can be easily modified to function under streaming conditions (i.e. online).
-In a high-level Python application, data will typically be received in packets (chunks, blocks etc.) through some socket (e.g. a serial port using the `pyserial` or a custom device driver).
+In a high-level Python application, data will typically be received in packets (chunks, blocks, etc.) through some socket (e.g. a serial port using the `pyserial` or a custom device driver).
 A chunk of data contains multiple time samples.
 In practice, the chunk size dictates when the filters can be updated.
 It is thus often easier to set $R$ to match the size of that chunk:

 ```python
 # %% Streaming.